All metrics and proxies distract from science

 Scientific research careers worldwide have been profoundly distorted by the focus of nearly all participants upon the metrics and proxies used to evaluate researchers.
 In particular, informal journal rankings, impact factors, publication counts, H-indices, etc, collectively make or break our careers.
 Because these metrics are poorly correlated with genuine scientific quality, they have completely deformed the scientific enterprise.
 The chase for “high-impact” research forces researchers to undertake ridiculously ambitious and unproductive projects whose predictably disappointing results must nevertheless be published, using unjustified hype and over-interpretation.
 For the same reasons, metrics are also unfair as an evaluation system.

 Every supposed metric or proxy of research quality is a distraction.
 Any time spent comparing metrics is time spent not understanding research.
 Many people have carefully documented the disconnect between metrics and research quality.
 Even citation counts, the supposed gold standard, are close to worthless: only a tiny fraction of citations represent serious evaluation or validation, whereas the great majority represent nothing more than lazy copying and fashion-following.
-So worthless are citation counts, that some of the most highly-cited researchers in the world have been exposed as charlatans gaming the citation system.
+Two anecdotes demonstrate just how worthless citation counts can be:

 Many involved in research have realised the problems of metrics, and there are some efforts to change the system, including the San Francisco Declaration On Research Assessment (DORA) alluded to in the title.
 However, although large numbers of organisations have now signed the declaration, many people are unconvinced that it will be politically and practically possible to replace metrics with more genuine evaluation processes.
 It is true that abandoning metrics will force us to change our procedures, but that would surely be a good thing.
 How might the new system work?
 Below are some suggestions for non-metric evaluations, drawn from my experience as a researcher, as a member of (CNRS) recruitment committees and as an organiser of PubPeer.
 (Working at PubPeer soon disabuses one of any notion of a reliable connection between scientific quality and any formal or informal metric of excellence.)
 The suggestions are mostly written from the viewpoint of a recruitment or promotion committee, but would also be relevant in reviews of grant and fellowship applications or performance reviews.
 Few if any of my suggestions are original, I’m just adding my brick to the wall.
 I’ve been particularly influenced by David Colquhoun who has written repeatedly about this.